wiz0u/WTelegramClient/EXAMPLES.md

 using TL;
 ```

-Those examples use environment variables for configuration so make sure to go to your **Project Properties > Debug > Environment variables** and add at least these variables with adequate value: **api_id, api_hash, phone_number**
+Those examples use environment variables for configuration so make sure to
+go to your **Project Properties > Debug > Environment variables**
+and add at least these variables with adequate value: **api_id, api_hash, phone_number**

 Remember that these are just simple example codes that you should adjust to your needs.
-In real production code, you're supposed to properly test the success of each operation.
+In real production code, you might want to properly test the success of each operation or handle exceptions.

 ### Send a message to someone by @username
 ```csharp